 |Psoriasis Society of Canada||The National Psoriasis Foundation|

-These fourteen community agencies have partnered with SHN on the Global Community Resource Centre.
+These eight community agencies have partnered with SHN on the Global Community Resource Centre.
 They staff the ‘Community Desk’ at the Centre on a rotating basis that provides clients with information on health and community services in Scarborough.
-The agencies, along with SHN staff, also provide multilingual workshops on a range of topics of interest every 2nd and 4th Wednesday of each month from February to November.
+The agencies, along with SHN staff, also provide multilingual workshops on a range of topics of interest.

 Your Local Health Integration Network provides a range of services through Home and Community Care (HCC), including: